Generalization of Fine-Tuned Uncertainty Communication and Metacognition in Large Language Models: Introduction

 We study two complementary metacognitive tasks (see Figure \ref{fig:tasks}) that let us (1) measure how LLMs explicitly communicate confidence and (2) test whether targeted fine-tuning improves that communication.
 Fine-tuning refers to the process of further training a pretrained language model on additional supervised data so that it adapts its behavior to better perform a specific task \parencite{naveed2025comprehensive}—in this case, expressing and calibrating its confidence in its own answers.

 The first metacognitive task is \textit{single-question confidence} estimation, where the model reports a numeric confidence score alongside its answer (e.g., ``my confidence is 0.75'').
 The single-question task reflects the kind of confidence communication most relevant for downstream applications involving answering of factual questions.
-To evaluate performance in this task, we assess two key metrics.
-We assess \textit{calibration}, which measures how closely a model's stated confidence aligns with its actual accuracy and \textit{discrimination} using an AUC measure to evaluate the probability that the model assigns higher confidence to correct versus incorrect answers \parencite{xiong2024can,kadavath2022language,tian2023just}.
-The use of AUC in this setting is analogous to psychological measures of metacognitive sensitivity, which likewise assess how well human confidence ratings differentiate correct from incorrect responses \parencite{lee2024metacognitive,steyvers2025metacognition}.
+We evaluate performance in this task along two dimensions.
+First, we assess \textit{calibration}, which measures how closely the model's stated confidence matches its empirical accuracy.
+Second, we assess \textit{metacognitive discrimination}, which measures how well the model's confidence distinguishes correct from incorrect answers.
+We quantify discrimination using AUC, the probability that a randomly selected correct answer receives higher confidence than a randomly selected incorrect answer \parencite{fleming2014how,kadavath2022language,tian2023just}.We also use an information-theoretic measure, answer-level $\mathrm{meta}\text{-}I_{r,\mathrm{ans}}^2$, based on Dayan's metacognitive information framework \parencite{Dayan2023}, which quantifies the proportion of uncertainty about answer correctness that is removed by observing the model's confidence bin.
+This measure is related to subsequent information-theoretic approaches to metacognition, including the relative metainformation framework of \textcite{MeyenEtAl2025}, although our answer-level version is adapted to the LLM setting in which the model provides a single answer and a confidence score for that answer rather than a full distribution over possible answers.
+These measures parallel psychological approaches to metacognitive sensitivity, which assess how well confidence ratings differentiate correct from incorrect responses \parencite{lee2024metacognitive,steyvers2025metacognition}.

 The second metacognitive task is \textit{pairwise confidence comparison}: given two questions, the model indicates which one it is more likely to answer correctly \parencite{shrivastava2025language}.
 While this relative judgment can support downstream uses (e.g., triaging which item should be delegated to a larger model or humans), our core motivation is methodological.
 The comparison task provides a direct way to assess discrimination without requiring the model to produce a numeric score.
 This approach has parallels in human metacognition research, where forced-choice paradigms are used to minimize response biases in perceptual decision-making \parencite{mamassian2020confidence, peters2015human}.
 To evaluate discrimination in this task, we use two AUC-based measures.
 One measure (AUCc) captures the probability that the model selects the question for which it previously has assigned a higher confidence.
 Another measure (AUCa) evaluates the probability that the model selects the question it answers correctly among those pairs where one question is answered correctly.
 Importantly, both AUCc and AUCa are direct analogues of the single-question AUC so all discrimination results can be interpreted within a unified framework (see Methods for details).